High Strength Fisetin 250mg Senolytic

 Over the last few years, we have identified an orally active, novel neuroprotective and cognition-enhancing molecule, the flavonoid fisetin.
 Fisetin not only has direct antioxidant activity but it can also increase the intracellular levels of glutathione, the major intracellular antioxidant.
 Fisetin can also activate key neurotrophic factor signaling pathways.
 In addition, it has anti-inflammatory activity against microglial cells and inhibits the activity of lipoxygenases, thereby reducing the production of pro-inflammatory eicosanoids and their by-products.
 This wide range of actions suggests that fisetin has the ability to reduce the impact of age-related neurological diseases on brain function.

 As people age, they accumulate damaged cells.
 When the cells get to a certain level of damage they go through an aging process of their own, called cellular senescence.
 The cells also release inflammatory factors that tell the immune system to clear those damaged cells.
 A younger person’s immune system is healthy and is able to clear the damaged cells.
 But as people age, they aren’t cleared as effectively.
 Thus they begin to accumulate, cause low-level inflammation and release enzymes that can degrade the tissue.

 Researchers found a natural product, called fisetin, reduces the level of these damaged cells in the body.
-They found this by treating mice towards the end of life with this compound and see improvement in health and lifespan.
+They found this by treating mice towards the end of life with this compound and seeing improvement in health and lifespan.
 “These results suggest that we can extend the period of health, termed healthspan, even towards the end of life.